State jobs, programs on chopping block

-ATLANTA — Lawmakers voiced concern during budget meetings last month that layoffs, job freezes and furloughs will have negative impacts on state government but they may be necessary to comply with the governor's cost cutting mandate.
+ATLANTA — Lawmakers warned layoffs, job freezes and furloughs will have negative impacts on state government but may be necessary to comply with the governor's cost-cutting mandate.

-The governor’s office staff said state jobs could be on the chopping block with forced budget cuts.
+The governor’s office staff warned during budget hearings state jobs could be on the chopping block with forced budget cuts.
 Documents posted on the governor's website call for dozens of state jobs being eliminated, frozen or furloughed in fiscal year 2020 in order to comply with the mandate.

 After Gov. Brian Kemp ordered state agencies to cut 4% from their budgets this fiscal year, followed by 6% next year, lawmakers voiced concerns that state employees could lose their jobs.